 - Pushing through the endless mundane tasks that feel like disconnected chores, done for an uncaring audience that might not even show up.

-Remember, I am addressing the anxiety that lives rent-free in my head whether I want it or not.
-I am not my anxiety.
+I am addressing the anxiety that lives rent-free in my head whether I want it or not.
 It is something I need to face and regulate consciously, learning to recognize the uncontrolled emotional reaction for what it is and handle it consciously.
+I am not my anxiety but I have to manage it.
+It is unlikely to ever go away, but managing it can be trained into a reliable habit.

 Start small by sharing small stories and expressing interest in what people are doing.